 Opportunity Zone Funds are investment vehicles that provide tax incentives for investors.
 Partnerships or corporations can establish Opportunity Zone Funds and then invest in a property located within a Qualified Opportunity Zone.
 These investment vehicles are designed to increase economic development and job creation in distressed communities, as well as offer tax benefits to investors.
-Read on to discover what investors should know about Opportunity Zone Funds and if this investment selection is right for you.
+Let’s break down what you need to know about investing in Opportunity Zone Funds.
+If you have questions, a financial advisor can help you create an investment plan for your financial needs.

 Like other investments, these funds can increase and decrease in value during the holding period.
 There’s also a possibility that the investment can yield a cash flow.
 However, since the purpose of the investment is to help communities gain traction, all proceeds should be reinvested to help increase growth in these communities.
 But, once property improvements are done, investors can sell the property to a third party for cash flow.